smash64-dev/smash64-online/docs/index.md

 [Download](https://github.com/smash64-dev/project64k-legacy/releases/latest/download/project64k-legacy.zip){ .md-button .md-button--primary data-md-color-primary="green" data-md-color-accent="green" }
 [GitHub](https://github.com/smash64-dev/project64k-legacy){ .md-button data-md-color-primary="green" data-md-color-accent="green" }

 ## 2. Obtain the Smash Bros.
 ROM

 You must **legally** obtain your own ROM.
 This site does not endorse or condone piracy. **Do not** ask how to obtain a ROM in Discord.

 !!!
-Note ""
+Note "ROM Patching"
-    If you're looking to play Smash Remix or 19XX, first obtain the normal ROM, then use our online [Remix](remix.md) or [19XX](19XX.md) patchers to modify it.
+    If you're looking to play Smash Remix or 19XX, first obtain the normal ROM, then use our online [Remix](remix.md) or [19XX](19XX.md) patcher to modify your ROM.

 ## 3. Configure your ROM Directory { #3-set-rom-directory data-toc-label='3.
 Configure ROM Directory' }

 Open `Project64KSE.exe` and select your ROM directory (where your ROM is located).

 ![rom directory selection](assets/images/rom_directory.png)

 ## 4. Select your Plugins